DEVRAJfx/personal-library1/README.md

-# personal-library1
+# Personal Library App

-A simple Python console app to manage your personal library.
-Add, remove, search, and view books with basic input validation.
-Great for beginners learning loops, conditions, lists, and user interaction.
+A beginner-friendly Python console app to manage a personal book collection.
+Supports adding, removing, searching, and listing books.
+Great for practicing loops, conditionals, and input handling.